 Same goes to utilizing those techniques in the ring.
-So if you want to train a martial art just for the purpose of self-defense Krav Maga may work for you.
-If your goal is to learn a martial art that is effective for self-defence but also suitable for competition, Muay Thai will be the better choice.
-What works on the battlefield doesn't necessarily works in the gym or in a cage (and the other way around).
-Muay Thai is one of the most ring ready martial art that you can practice to the full extent with sparing partners.
+If your goal is to learn a martial art that is effective for self-defence but also suitable for competition, Muay Thai would be the better choice.

-Obviously, there are situations when your life may be in danger and when you have to quickly eliminate the attacker as quickly as possible with all means needed to do it and that's where Krav Maga shines.
+There are situations when your life may be in danger and when you have to eliminate the attacker as quickly as possible.
+And you have to use all the skills you've got to do it.
+That is where Krav Maga shines.
 It will provide you tools to deal with multiple aggressors or an attacker armed with a knife.
-Muay Thai doesn't teach how to fight with an armed person, however, a high-level Muay Thai can be employed to deal with a regular attacker on the street as well.

 Also take a look at: